study-group-99/pilates/README.md

 1. Open/assign your self to a ticket in discussions/issues.

-2. Fork/clone the repo, checkout `dev` branch and create and new branch named after the feature you are implementing/bug fixing, ie. `git checkout -b feat/libft_benchmarks` or `git checkout -b fix/libftmemeoryleaks`.
+2. Fork/clone the repo, checkout `dev` branch and then branch off to a new branch named after the feature you are implementing/bug fixing, ie. `git checkout -b feat/libft_benchmarks` or `git checkout -b fix/libftmemeoryleaks`.

 3. Push changes and open a pull request against `dev` branch.